Social Policy and Inequality

 An important objective of public policy is to improve the social welfare and quality of life for all citizens.
 However, economic, historical, cultural, and institutional factors create marginalized groups even in the most democratic societies.

 Social policy typically refers to public and private programs that seek to improve the welfare of individuals and families.
 This policy area intersects directly with the issue of inequality, as disparities based on factors such as ethnicity, gender, and income impact the wellbeing and life changes of large segments of the population.
-More generally, social categories, including those based on religious affiliation and Aboriginal or non-Aboriginal status, have direct implications for social policies relating to notions of equality, citizenship, and national identity.
+More generally, social categories, including those based on religious affiliation and Indigenous or non-Indigenous status, have direct implications for social policies relating to notions of equality, citizenship, and national identity.
 In addition to the more focused areas of inquiry outlined below, scholars working within this cluster explore a number of basic questions about social policy and its relationship to inequality.
 Questions asked include:

 - How can social programs effectively reduce key forms of social inequalities?